angeneris/SDT_App/README.md

 How to Use:

 Running the app:
-✧ Clone the repository to your local machine.
+✧ Clone the repository to your local machine. <br>
 ✧ Install the required dependencies by running pip install -r requirements.txt.
 ✧ Run the application using Streamlit by executing streamlit run coin_toss_simulator.py in your terminal.
 ✧ Adjust the slider to specify the number of trials.